 The Office of Student Conduct supports the mission of the college by promoting student growth and development in all aspects of college life, in the classroom, on the campus, and in the many opportunities for involvement and learning experiences outside the classroom.
 It strives to promote a safe campus environment that is free from unnecessary disruptions and supports conducive to learning.

-Student judicial cases, involving violations of the code of conduct, are handled with a student development approach.
-We understand that students make mistakes, and we strive to be fair and respectful in the disciplinary process.
-It is important to the process that the sanctions be fair, educational and relative to the charge.
-A judicial charge can affect the student's future.
-Therefore, it is important for these matters to be handled in a timely manner.
+It is important to understand the expectations the college has of you and to know that you’re accountable for violations of the student code of conduct.
+Violations of the code are handled with a student-development approach.
+We understand that students make mistakes, and we strive to be impartial and respectful in the disciplinary process.
+It is important to the process that the sanctions be fair, educational, and relative to the charge.

 - The safety and well-being of our campus community depends on all of us – faculty, staff, and students.

 - “Title VI of the Civil Rights Act of 1964 protects people from discrimination based on race, color, or national origin in programs or activities that receive Federal financial assistance.” (source)

 Student Affairs - Policies